Cleveland Amory

+Amory was a co-chairman of the executive committee for Writers and Artists for Peace in the Middle East, a pro-Israel group.
+In 1984, he signed a letter protesting German arms sales to Saudi Arabia.

 Early life

-Amory was born September 2, 1917, into a privileged and established Boston Brahmin family; his parents were Robert Amory and Leonore Cobb Amory, daughter of Chicago architect Henry Ives Cobb.
-During his childhood, he had a great affection for his aunt Lucy "Lu" Creshore, who took in many stray animals and was instrumental in helping Amory get his first puppy as a child, an event that Amory remembered seventy years later as the most memorable moment of his childhood.
+Amory was born September 2, 1917, into a privileged Boston Brahmin family; his parents were Robert Amory and Leonore Cobb Amory, daughter of Chicago architect Henry Ives Cobb.
+During his childhood, he had a great affection for his aunt Lucy "Lu" Creshore, who took in many stray animals and was instrumental in helping Amory get his first puppy, an event that Amory remembered seventy years later as the most memorable moment of his childhood.

 In 1936, when he was 18, Amory held a summer job as tutor and companion to 13-year-old William Zinsser, who grew up to be a notable writer and editor.
-Zinsser later recalled that they had many discussions about their shared interest in journalism, which at that time was not considered a suitable profession for upper-class young men.
+Zinsser later recalled that they had many discussions about their shared interest in journalism, which at that time was not considered suitable for upper-class young men.
 After attending Milton Academy, Amory went to Harvard where he was president of The Harvard Crimson.

 Career

 Early career and social history trilogy

-After graduating from Harvard in 1939, Amory became the youngest editor ever hired by The Saturday Evening Post, a position he held until 1941 when he left to serve in the Second World War.
-Amory served in military intelligence in the United States Army from 1941 to 1943.
-Upon returning, he worked as a writer and reporter for various publications.
-Around 1945, Amory witnessed a bullfight in Nogales, Mexico which strongly influenced him to become an activist for animal rights.
+After graduating from Harvard in 1939, he worked as a reporter for the Nashua Telegraph and the Arizona Daily Star, and became managing editor of the Prescott Evening Courier.
+He was then hired by The Saturday Evening Post, where he was their youngest editor, and held that position until he left to serve in the Second World War.
+During the war, Amory served as a lieutenant in military intelligence in the United States Army.
+Upon returning, he worked as a writer and reporter for several publications.

-Starting in the late 1940s, Amory gained fame for writing a series of bestselling social history books, starting with The Proper Bostonians (1947) and continuing through The Last Resorts (1952) and Who Killed Society?
+Starting in the late 1940s, Amory wrote a series of bestselling social history books, starting with The Proper Bostonians (1947) and continuing through The Last Resorts (1952) and Who Killed Society?
 (1960), that satirized the pretensions of the upper class society, particularly in Boston, where he had grown up.
 In 1952, he became a regular columnist for the weekly magazine Saturday Review.
 He continued to write the column for 20 years, until 1972.
 He also wrote articles for many other publications.
-In the spring of 1955, he traveled to France with his then-wife Martha for an assignment with the Duke and Duchess of Windsor.
+In the spring of 1955, he traveled to France with his wife Martha for an assignment with the Duke and Duchess of Windsor.
 Amory agreed to ghostwrite the Duchess' autobiography, but after realizing that she wanted him to sugar-coat her life, he quickly left the project.